taijeronv/taijeronv_info/content/authors/admin/_index.md

   shop around to interested company's.

 What I'd really like is for a company to take an interest in my project and hire me to get it off the ground.
-I know the market, I know what right looks like, and I have the expertise to create something useful.

 ### Professional Goals
 I've always been interested in programming, creating software, and web development.

 This website is an excellent example of my ability to learn new technologies on my own.
-I have absolutely zero formal education regarding web development or deployment.

-These are some technologies that I learned while building this site:
+This is what I used to create this site:
 - I created the site using a static site generator called [Hugo](https://gohugo.io/).
 - All the content is written using [Markdown](https://www.markdownguide.org/).
 - For version control, I use [Git](https://git-scm.com/) (command line), and I